godotengine/godot-docs/classes/class_theme.rst

 | *Getter*  | get_default_base_scale()      |
 +-----------+-------------------------------+

 The default base scale factor of this theme resource.
 Used by some controls to scale their visual properties based on the global scale factor.
-If this value is set to ``0.0``, the global scale factor is used.
+If this value is set to ``0.0``, the global scale factor is used (see :ref:`ThemeDB.fallback_base_scale<class_ThemeDB_property_fallback_base_scale>`).

 Use :ref:`has_default_base_scale<class_Theme_method_has_default_base_scale>` to check if this value is valid.